getodk/central-backend/README.md

 ## Testing

-Please see the [Contribution Guide](https://github.com/nafundi/jubilant-garbanzo/blob/master/CONTRIBUTING.md) for complete information and guidelines on our tests.
+Please see the [Contribution Guide](https://github.com/opendatakit/central-backend/blob/master/CONTRIBUTING.md) for complete information and guidelines on our tests.

-Jubilant is tested with both unit and integration tests.
-The unit tests (`/test/unit`) check, in isolation, the complicated parts of Jubilant's core framework code.
+This project is tested with both unit and integration tests.
+The unit tests (`/test/unit`) check, in isolation, the complicated parts of the core framework code.
 The integration tests (`/test/integration`) focus on verifying the correct behaviour of the API itself and the business logic that relies on the core framework code.

 To run all tests (both unit and integration), run `make test` in the project root.
-[CircleCI](https://circleci.com/gh/nafundi/jubilant-garbanzo) is configured to run all tests for verification.
+[CircleCI](https://circleci.com/gh/opendatakit/central-backend) is configured to run all tests for verification.

 Various other commands are available: